bobrik/ceph-collectd-graphite/README.md

 Note that you must pass `/etc/ceph` into container to collect metrics.

+This image builds from `ceph/base` and has the same tags.

 Check out [collectd-ceph](https://github.com/rochaporto/collectd-ceph)
 for more info and awesome grafana dasboard: